 7. When it comes to design, minimalists seek a combination of beauty and functionality

-While most of the aforementioned principles of minimalism directly concern our mindset, design plays a major role as well.
+Most of the principles of minimalism concern our mindset, but design plays a substantial role as well.
 Most minimalists would agree that design has to be both beautiful and functional.

-Minimalist living has a strong impact on design choices.
-Beauty is obviously subjective but choosing aesthetically pleasing objects directly improves our surroundings.
-This concerns furniture, everyday goods, vehicles, but also fashion.
+Minimalist living has an impact on design choices.
+Beauty is subjective but choosing aesthetically pleasing objects improves our surroundings.
+The choice concerns furniture, everyday goods, vehicles, but also fashion.

-Aside from beauty, an object has to be functional in order to suit the general idea of minimalism.
-When an object is beautiful and functional at the same time, it betters our general mood and also helps us attain our desired focus.
+Aside from beauty, an object has to be functional to suit the general idea of minimalism.
+As such, an object that’s both beautiful and functional helps our focus and also betters our mood.

-The example of Tesla can be cited.
-There have been highly functional cars and immensely beautiful cars in the past.
-Toyotas are well-built, easy-to-use, and very functional.
+Let’s take the example of Tesla.
+There have been functional and beautiful electric vehicles in the past.
+Toyotas are well-built, easy-to-use, and functional.
 But are they beautiful?
-Most gearheads would say no. Ferraris, on the other hand, are strikingly pretty, but are they useful in every-day life?
+Most gearheads would say no. Ferraris, on the other hand, are strikingly pretty, but are they usable in everyday life?
 Certainly not.

 8. Physical and mental wellbeing is a requirement, not an option

-Minimalists don’t question whether physical and mental wellbeing is important.
-A sharp mind and a healthy body are imperative conditions in order to focus on the essentials on a daily basis.
+Minimalists don’t question the importance of physical and mental self-care.
+A sharp mind and a healthy body are prerequisites to focus on the essentials daily.

 In concrete terms, working out regularly and practicing mindfulness does wonders for your concentration levels.
-On this basis, a favorable blend of physical fitness and mental serenity is a prerequisite for a minimalist mindset.
+On this basis, a combination of physical fitness and mental serenity is an essential condition for a minimalist mindset.